isaaacwillian/wabanex/README.md

 # Wabanex

-Project that registers user, training and training exercises, developed at NLW Together from Rocketseat
+Project that registers user, training and training exercises, developed at NLW Together from <a href="https://www.rocketseat.com.br/">Rocketseat</a>

 #